 3.00 credit hours

-This course applies the case study method applied to a variety of business situations that teaches students to think on their feet, develop presentation skills and hone business judgement.
+This course applies the case study method applied to a variety of business situations that teaches students to think on their feet, develop presentation skills and hone business judgment.
 The objective of the course is to strengthen students' conceptual understanding and problem-solving skills.
 It is intended to complement the two course sequence in corporate finance (BAFI 355 and BAFI 358) by applying these concepts to real world problems.
 Topics covered include cash flow estimation and corporate valuation, financial planning and ratio analysis, financing using internal and external sources, capital budgeting and managerial options, capital structure, payout policy, financial strategy, public equity analysis (including initial public offerings), mergers and acquisitions and leveraged buyouts.
 The course envisages an extensive use of case studies and simulation exercises.